faizeee/faizeee/README.md

 I am trying realy hard to imporve myself and continuously learning.

 ##### Something you may find intersting😄
 I am very adventurous🌄 and love terverling✈️.
-I am foodie 🍽️, i love eating and trying new recepies, `tea☕ is my love` and oh yes i love sleeping😴 that i can enough sleep.
+I am foodie 🍽️, i love eating and trying new recepies, `tea☕ is my love` and oh yes i love sleeping😴
 I Love nature🖼️ and natural environment.

 #### 🔍You can find me on,